 - A rare example with two male characters appears in Armor.
 Felix suffers a mental breakdown while on the Death World Banshee and attempts to commit suicide by unsealing his armor, and Allie forcibly holds him still to stop him.
 Felix eventually falls asleep and they end up like this.

 Live Action TV

-- The Persona 4 Protagonist can force one of his party members to lay their head on his lap during the King's Game.
+- The Persona 4 protagonist can order one of his party members to lay their head on his lap during the King's Game.
 It'll always be Rise Kujikawa, who happily does so due to her major crush on the hero.

 - Metal Gear Solid 4: Guns of the Patriots: After Raiden has his breakdown in the Act 4 mission briefing and collapses, Sunny immediately goes to him and puts his head in her lap.
 Despite the circumstances, it actually is pretty cute.

 - In Final Fantasy X, Tidus has a moment like this with Yuna early on.
 While it does show Yuna's sympathy for him, it's less romantic as Tidus is having an inner freakout at that point.